mihudec/ansible_training/lab_guides/Lab01.md

     parameter1: "foo"				# This is parameter1 with value "foo"
     parameter2: "{{ bar }}"			# This is parameter2 whose value is variable bar
 ```
 You can find all the supported parameter in the module's documentation.
-Be carefull as some parameters are required, some may be optional and some may require another parameter to be set.
+Be careful as some parameters are required, some may be optional and some may require another parameter to be set.

 **Play**
 A *play* defines the general logic of what you are trying to accomplish.
 A play is where multiple tasks are put together in a sequence - or a list.
-Appart from listing all the tasks it also has to provide a set of hosts or host groups, against which the tasks will be executed.
+Apart from listing all the tasks it also has to provide a set of hosts or host groups, against which the tasks will be executed.

 **Playbook**
 Playbooks are files that contain one or multiple *plays*.
 This means that playbook contains *list* of individual plays, where each play has to be given at minimum the set of **hosts** to run the play against and **tasks** which specify what actions to take.
 Most of the time the play is given some descriptive **name** which you will see in the output when running the play.